retorquere/zotero-better-bibtex/site/content/support/faq.md

 * Mendeley is still double-bracing titles -- a behavior so wrong (yet unfortunately ubiquitous), biblatex started [ignoring double-braced titles]() (see [here](https://tex.stackexchange.com/a/327387/27603) and [here](https://tex.stackexchange.com/a/233976/27603)).
 * Mendeley uses CSL, so items should be entered in sentence case (as is the case in Zotero).
 But bib(la)tex expects title-case, so titles should be ocnverted to title case during export.
 This is difficult, so Mendeley just doesn't bother doing it.
 * Verbatim fields that should per spec be exported as regular fields by Mendeley.
+This will get you compilation errors.